arcanemachine/phoenix-todo-list/README.md

 This project supports the creation and use of containers for the `x86_64` and `aarch64` CPU architectures.

 - The default container image tag on Docker Hub (`latest`) supports the `x86_64` architecture.
-- The `aarch64` container image tag on Docker Hub supports the `aarch64` architecture.
+- The `aarch64` image tag for this project on Docker Hub supports the `aarch64` architecture.
+  - e.g. `docker.io/arcanemachine/phoenix-todo-list:aarch64`
-- To use the `aarch64` container with Compose files, you will need to override the `IMAGE_TAG` environment variable and specify the `aarch64` architecture:
+- To use the `aarch64` container with this project's compose files (located in `support/containers/`), ensure the `IMAGE_TAG` environment variable is set to `aarch64`:
   - Examples:
     - Docker: `IMAGE_TAG=aarch64 docker compose -f support/containers/compose.phoenix.yaml up`
     - Podman: `IMAGE_TAG=aarch64 podman-compose -f support/containers/compose.phoenix.yaml up`
+  - NOTE: The generated `.env` file (created by running `just dotenv-generate`) should have the proper CPU architecture for your machine in the `IMAGE_TAG` variable.

 ###### Other Docker/Podman Deployment Procedures